susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 ## SSH Key for Github

-In order to communicate between your Digital Ocean droplet and Github, you need to set up a SSH key.
+In order to communicate between your DigitalOcean droplet and Github, you need to set up a SSH key.

 While SSH'd in to your server, generate a new SSH key: